vuelto-org/vuelto/website/install.md

 ## 🪟 Windows

 You need to have a C compiler installed.
-You can also use WSL, if so follow [the Linux instructions](#-linux).
+You can also use WSL, if so follow [the Linux instructions](#linux).
 We recommend MSYS2 (with MingW-w64), which you can get from [msys2.org](https://www.msys2.org/#installation), and we'll use this compiler for this manual.
-[TDM-GCC](https://jmeubank.github.io/tdm-gcc/download/) and [Cygwin](https://cygwin.com/) are also tested against Golang and Fyne, and should work properly with Vuelto.
+[TDM-GCC](https://jmeubank.github.io/tdm-gcc/download/) and [Cygwin](https://cygwin.com/) are also tested against Golang and Vuelto, and should work properly with Vuelto.

 In Windows, your graphics driver should be already installed, however we still recommend to ensure it's up to date.